-\begin{remark} \ \begin{enumerate} \item Observe that, if $y_0\in Y^G$, then we have the inequality even in the case that $Y$ is not $G$-connected!
-We also have $\ct_G(f)\leq D_G(f,c)$ when $c:X\to Y$ is a $G$-map taking values in an orbit $O(y)$ (without any assumptions on $Y$).
+holds even when $Y$ is not $G$-connected.
+More generally, $\ct_G(f)\leq \D_G(f,c)$ whenever $c\colon X\to Y$ is a $G$-map with image contained in an orbit $O(y)$, without any assumptions on $Y$. \item Under the hypotheses of Proposition~\ref{ct-mor-car}, one actually has

-\item Also observe that, under the same hypothesis of the proposition above, we have that $\ct_G(f)=D_G(f,c)$, where $c:X\to Y$ is a $G$-map taking values in an orbit $O(y)$, for some (equivalently, any) $y\in Y$. \end{enumerate} \end{remark}
+for any $G$-map $c\colon X\to Y$ with image contained in an orbit $O(y)$ (for some, equivalently any, $y\in Y$). \end{enumerate} \end{remark}

-We now establish some basic inequalities relating the equivariant LS category and the equivariant homotopic distance.
-The first result provides upper bounds for $\ct_G(f)$ in terms of the equivariant category of the source and target spaces.
-The second one gives a product-type estimate for the equivariant homotopic distance between two $G$-maps in terms of their equivariant LS categories.
+We proceed to establish inequalities relating the equivariant LS category to the equivariant homotopic distance.
+The first result provides upper bounds for $\ct_G(f)$ in terms of the equivariant categories of the source and target spaces.
+The second one yields a product-type estimate for the equivariant homotopic distance between two $G$-maps in terms of their equivariant LS categories.

-\begin{corollary} Let $f:X\to Y$ be a $G$-map.
-Then \begin{enumerate} \item If $Y$ is $G$-connected and $Y^G\neq \emptyset $, then $\ct_G(f)\leq \ct_G(Y).$
+\begin{corollary} Let $f\colon X \to Y$ be a $G$-map.
+Then: \begin{enumerate} \item If $Y$ is $G$-connected and $Y^G\neq \emptyset$, then $\ct_G(f)\;\leq\;\ct_G(Y).$

-\item If $X$ is $G$-connected and $X^G\neq \emptyset $, then $\ct_G(f)\leq \ct_G(X).$ \end{enumerate} \end{corollary}
+\item If $X$ is $G$-connected and $X^G\neq \emptyset$, then $\ct_G(f)\;\leq\;\ct_G(X).$ \end{enumerate} \end{corollary}